Luxor – Temples, Tombs and Museums

-Luxor, Egypt was the capital of the New Kingdom– Luxor, Egypt for centuries was the most important city in Egypt.
+Luxor was the capital of the New Kingdom, Luxor for centuries was the most important city in Egypt.
 Crossing the Nile one reaches the left bank of Luxor, Egypt where the richest and most famous necropolis in the World are situated.
-Deir El Bahari one of the most splendid temples in Luxor, Egypt, it was built by Queen Hatshepsut around 1500 BC.
+Deir El Bahari one of the most splendid temples in Luxor, it was built by Queen Hatshepsut around 1500 BC.

 Although it is known as the ‘city of the dead’, the necropolis was once a populated and busy community.

 Mortuary Temples- The Colossi of Memnon and its companion

 These two somewhat weathered seated statues greet visitors to Luxor.
 They are all that remain of what was once the largest mortuary temple in the necropolis, that of AmenhotepIII.It is somewhat difficult,today, to imagine a temple which, with gardens and lake, extendedfrom the Ramesseum to MedinetHabu.

 The mortuary temple of Hatshepsut is the most beautiful in the necropolis, and the queen herself is one of the most colourful figures in ancient Egyptian History.

 Mortuary Temple of Seti I

 This temple was built by SetiI in reverent memory of his father, Ramses I, who ruled for little more than a year, and, of course, for his own cult.

 RAMSES II left a greater mark in history than many other accomplished and successful pharaohs, such as Ahmos (who won the war of liberation against the Hyksos) and Thutmose III (who won a great empire).
 The reasin that Ramses II had one of the longest reigns in Egyptian history.